For beginners, here's a quick explanation of how to build your first social media feed with Juicer.

 For example, if an Instagram username is listed in your "Social Media Sources" panel of the dashboard, you must connect that same Instagram username on this page.
 For LinkedIn company pages, you must connect a LinkedIn account here that is an admin for the company page.

 Some connections expire after a while because of security measures of the social network.
 You should be notified via email and within your Juicer dashboard, so you can visit this page and click the refresh icon to get your feed functioning properly again.

 The Main Account Menu

-If you want to make changes to your account details, such as your payment method, login email address or password, you can do so by accessing your Account Settings.
-Click the button in the upper-right corner of your screen to find this area (next to "Help"):
+If you want to make changes to your account details, such as your payment method, login email address, or password, you can do so by accessing your Account Settings.
+Click the button in the upper-right corner of your screen to find this area (next to your username):

 If you have a "Large" Juicer plan or above, you can also create your additional Juicer feeds from this menu.
 Just click the + icon next to the "Feeds" header:

 After that, you can access your various feeds' dashboards from this same menu area.

 If you have any questions or need any help please email us at email@example.com